Only 6″ away from the gutter but planned of course. ():>)

 Making a twisted tourniquet from a 100′ rope to pull off the top hat.

 The new house is quite long at 107′.
 Courier’s deliver parcels to the shop door when I am at the other end.
-No depress door bell, no hear.
+No doorbell to depress, ∴ no hear.
 The front of the house faces a vista with no natural drive up for visitors.
-There was a story of an eco sustainable home in the Dec. ’10 Harrowsmith magazine, wherein the owners spoke about how welcoming their portico was when they arrived home from being away.
+There was a story of an eco-sustainable home in the Dec. ’10 Harrowsmith magazine, wherein the owners spoke about how welcoming their portico was when they arrived home from being away.
 That house in Grafton, ON was but a few minutes from the Brighton property I called home, for 22 yrs. (vide 2 earlier blogs )

 Making hay with pit-run gravel and a homemade screen.